House Democrats says Kamala Harris is not so full of joy

 Rantz: House Democrat Marie Gluesenkamp Perez reveals Kamala Harris not full of joy

-Washington Democratic Rep. Marie Glusenkamp Perez doesn’t appear to be a fan of Vice President Kamala Harris.
+Washington Democratic Rep. Marie Gluesenkamp Perez doesn’t appear to be a fan of Vice President Kamala Harris.
 She’s certainly offering a level of honesty about Harris that Democrats don’t often utter.

 The congresswoman was featured in a New York Times article focused on her criticism of Democrats for dismissing working-class voters, which were a key demographic that handed a decisive victory to President-elect Donald Trump.
 Throughout the campaign, Democrats have brushed aside their concerns, claiming the economy is strong, despite the pain they’ve felt under the Biden/Harris administration.

-In an interview discussing the failed Harris strategy to appeal to working-class voters, Glusenkamp Perez revealed Harris is … not very friendly.
+In an interview discussing the failed Harris strategy to appeal to working-class voters, Gluesenkamp Perez revealed Harris is … not very friendly.

-“When Harris first came out, I was open to talking with her,” Glusenkamp Perez said.
+“When Harris first came out, I was open to talking with her,” Gluesenkamp Perez said.
 “I know she called a lot of my colleagues; she never called me.”

 The congresswoman said she’d only “had one interaction with Harris, at her Naval Observatory Christmas party.”